Best drawing tablet and graphics tablet reviews, 2016-2017

 The newer Wacom-penabled tablets have Wacom Active Electrostatic Solution, also called Wacom ES or Wacom AES.
-Some of these pens take a battery; others can be charged via a charging port; the pen and digitizer work together to complete the charge.
-These are quite sensitive and nearly as good as EMR.
+Some of these pens take a battery; others can be charged via a charging port.
+AES is nearly as sensitive as EMR.
 Here’s a diagram from Wacom:

 Microsoft’s Surface line, all use N-trig, though the original Surface Pro and Surface 2 used Wacom EMR.
 The Vaio Z Canvas also uses N-trig.

 N-trig DuoSense pens take a battery and are based on projected capacitive touch technology, and combine pen and multitouch.
-You do not see the cursor while drawing, whereas with Wacom you do.
-When you draw, the mark is right below the pen, as with a real pen, because the digitizer is closer to the surfaace.
+You do not see the cursor while drawing.
+When you draw, the mark is right below the pen.

 Though we do not feel the N-trig has as fluid a drawing experience or the accuracy of Wacom, some of the best tablet PCs use N-trig and many artists do like it.

 Synaptics is a less popular type of digitizer in the a the art-tablet world, but it’s still out there.
-It uses ClearForce pen and touch controllers.
 One computer with Synaptics is the HP Spectre x360.
 The drawing experience with Synaptics is OK, but not as good as the others.